ddev/ddev-contrib/README.md

 # ddev-contrib: Contrib for DDEV

-Contrib space for DDEV services, tools, snippets, and approaches.
+Contrib space for DDEV add-ons, services, tools, snippets, and approaches.

+## Third-party add-ons

 **MANY OF THESE have been made obsolete by DDEV add-ons.
 Please look for add-ons before using anything here. `ddev get --list --all`***